Specialist Firearms Command: Training

-As of 2007, the Command is responsible for training the 2,594 Authorised Firearms Officers (AFOs) of the Metropolitan Police Service (MPS).
-These include officers from Protection Command, Counter Terrorism Command, Diplomatic Protection Group, the Aviation Security Operational Command Unit, the Flying Squad (SCD7[5]), Specialist and Royalty Protection Command and the armed officers from MO19 itself.
+As of 2007, the Command is responsible for training the 2,594 AFOs of the Metropolitan Police Service (MPS).
+These include officers from Protection Command, Counter Terrorism Command, the Aviation Security Operational Command Unit, the Flying Squad (SCD7[5]), the Territorial Support Group and the armed officers from MO19 itself.

 Potential AFOs are invited to attend the Training Centre after they have undergone the written tests and interviews, and successfully completed their probationary period with a further two years in a core policing role.
 They undergo two weeks of intensive training on the Glock 17 Pistol and the Heckler & Koch MP5 carbine; both weapons use 9mm rounds.
 This is followed by a further nine weeks of training focused on ARV tactics and searching buildings.